 Hold on!
-I can already hear you thinking, “Just what I need, Amy … more stuff floating around in my car!”
+I can already hear you thinking, “Just what I need … more stuff in my car!”
 And I get it.
 That’s why I recommend a seat back organizer.
-They come in various shapes and sizes, so find one with plenty of pockets to hold all your bits and pieces.
+They come in various shapes and sizes, so find one with plenty of pockets to hold everything you need.

 Pet Travel Essentials

 Now that you’re ready to roll, it’s time to gather the following pet travel essentials:

 The most important item on any pet friendly road trip is a way to restrain your pet in the car.
 You can choose a secured carrier or crate.
 Or go with a crash-tested seat belt harnesses like us.
 Either way, making sure you all come home safely is always the first priority.